0trm/mlkb/README.md

 # Machine Learning Knowledge Base

-A centralized wiki for knowledge, frameworks, and playbooks related to Machine Learning (ML).
+A repository for knowledge, frameworks, and playbooks related to Machine Learning (ML).

 ## Contents